Bloomington picked as the site for the U.S. bid for 2027 World Expo

 "We had chosen the theme of health and wellness because it was consistent with what we know about how our region is extraordinary and exemplary," he said.
 "It's a universal topic.
 We didn't know there would be a pandemic."

-Bloomington is considered the ideal Expo backdrop in Minnesota for its proximity to medical tech companies, the airport and transit infrastructure.
-The city's South Loop is home to the Mall of America, which already attracts tourists from across the globe.
+Bloomington is considered the ideal Expo backdrop for its proximity to medical tech companies, the Minneapolis-St. Paul International Airport and transit infrastructure.
+The city is home to the Mall of America, which already attracts tourists from across the globe.

-Some permanent infrastructure would have to be built if the city wins the bid to host the 2027 Expo, which projections show could draw more than 10 million visitors to the metro area over the span of several months.
+"The access to the airport, the access to the freeways, its location in proximity to the Twin Cities are all things that make Bloomington a great location," said Mayor Tim Busse.
+"But this isn't just a Bloomington thing, it's a Minnesota thing.
+It's going to be a team effort."

-"There's been a lot of learning about the ins and outs of how some of these entities and events are put together," said David Loehr, an architect at the DLR Group and a Minnesota USA Expo Board member.
-"We want to get the whole community involved and excited and participate."
+Some permanent infrastructure would have to be built if the city wins the bid to host the 2027 Expo, which projections show could draw more than 10 million visitors.

 Briana Bierschbach • 651-925-5042